saifrahmed/Spring2017/README.md

 Bear with us as we transition from google drive to github!

-Here you will find homework assignemnt files and instructions as they become availble.
+Here you will find homework assignment files and instructions as they become availble.